comet-dot-photos/comet-dot-photos/README.md

-Comet.Photos has been developed to fill this critical gap, providing a powerful solution for spatially targeted image searches and facilitating detailed studies of cometary surface evolution.
+Comet.Photos has been developed to fill this critical gap, providing a powerful solution for spatially targeted image searches and facilitating detailed studies of cometary surface evolution (Kurlander, 2025).
 Users can define a region of interest by interactively selecting the desired region on a 3D model of 67P.
 In a fraction of a second, the application searches through over 27,000 NAC images to find only those that feature the selected region.
 In addition to this spatial